My Research

 The Effect of Proximal Geographic Community Health Center Access on Having a Regular Source of Health Care

-Qualitative study measuring the proximal effect of community health center access on the likelihood of medically-vulnerable individuals having a primary care provider and/or a regular place of care.
+Quantitative study measuring the proximal effect of community health center access on the likelihood of medically vulnerable individuals having a primary care provider and/or a regular place of care.